-Suspension Wheel/Wing Energy Management System (SWEMS) restraints are attached at multiple points to a car’s chassis, suspension, and aero kit parts to minimize the possibility of wheel assemblies becoming detached during high-speed accidents.
+Suspension Wheel/Wing Energy Management System (SWEMS) restraints are attached at multiple points to a car’s chassis, suspension and wings to minimize the possibility of parts becoming detached during high-speed accidents.

-Located on each wheel assembly, the rear wing and nose cone also have restraints to a secure location on the chassis.
-With their high-tensile Zylon material and wound construction, each restraint has a break load of 100 kilonewtons (kN), which equals 22,480 pound-force.
+Located on each wheel assembly, the rear wing and nose cone, each restraint, with their high-tensile Zylon material and wound construction, has a break load of 100 kilonewtons (kN), which equals 22,480 pound-force.
 INDYCAR introduced SWEMS in 1999.

 Visual inspection of the restraints is part of the initial safety inspection on event weekends.